PATIENTS & VISITORS

 - Patient is uninsured;

 - Third-party coverage is available, but with limited benefits (i.e., patient has an outstanding balance after insurance) and excluding any usual and customary reductions made by insurance;

 - Third-party coverage is denied due to pre-existing conditions;

-- Patient is already eligible for assistance (e.g., Medicaid), but the particular services are not covered;
+- Patient is already receiving financial assistance (e.g., Medicaid), but the particular services are not covered;

 - Medicare or Medicaid benefits have been exhausted, and the patient has no further ability to pay; or

-- Welfare assistance is denied due to resources and/or income, but the patient is found to be in circumstances where an illness will make it impossible to meet their financial obligations.
+- Welfare assistance has been denied due to the patient’s resources and/or income, but the patient is found to be in circumstances where an illness will make it impossible to meet financial obligations.

-- An “Uninsured Patient” is a Patient who is not covered under a policy of health insurance and is not a beneficiary under a public or private health insurance, health benefits, or other health coverage program, including high deductible health insurance plans, workers’ compensation, accident liability insurance, or other third-party liability insurance.
+- An "Uninsured Patient" is a patient who is not covered under a policy of health insurance and is not a beneficiary under a public or private health insurance plan, or other health coverage program, including high deductible health insurance plans, workers’ compensation, accident liability insurance or other third-party liability insurance.

-- For Uninsured Patients who qualify for financial assistance under this policy, “Qualifying Services” refers to Medically Necessary Services received at the Hospital.
-For all other Self-pay Patients who qualify for financial assistance under this policy, “Qualifying Services” refers to Emergency Care only.
+- For Uninsured Patients who qualify for financial assistance under this policy, "Qualifying Services" refers to Emergency Care and Medically Necessary Services received at the Hospital.
+For all other Self-pay Patients who qualify for financial assistance under this policy, "Qualifying Services" refers to Emergency Care only.

 - Patient is a resident of Illinois;